 |Gigabyte Aorus RGB Memory||GP-AR36C18S8K2HU416R||2 x 8GB||DDR4-3600 (XMP)||18-19-19-39 (2T)||1.35 Volts||Lifetime|

 Our Intel test system consists of an Intel Core i7-10700K and Asus ROG Maximus XII Apex on the 0707 firmware.
-On the opposite end, the AMD testbed leverages an AMD Ryzen 5 3600 and ASRock B550 Taichi with the 1.30 firmware.
+On the opposite end, the AMD testbed for RAM benchmarks leverages an AMD Ryzen 5 3600 and ASRock B550 Taichi with the 1.30 firmware.
 The MSI GeForce RTX 2080 Ti Gaming Trio handles the graphical duties on both platforms.

 The Orion AMD Edition had the slowest showing of the DDR4-3600 memory kits on the Intel test bed.
 It didn't really stand out in any of the benchmarks.